 Make them compare what spontaneously happens in their minds when you say:

 3. Picture your bedroom

 What you will find is that some people will mentally process all three instructions identically: they have the same pictures and feelings inside.

 Others will actually experience them differently.

-As an example, one of my students found that she was associated to the image when she “imagined” and dissociated when she was asked to “picture” the scene.
+As an example, one of my students found that she was associated with the image when she “imagined” and dissociated when she was asked to “picture” the scene.